stan-dev/cmdstanpy/docsrc/installation.rst

     conda create -n cmdstan -c conda-forge cmdstanpy

-but installation is possible in an existing environment:
+but installation is possible in an existing environment (Note: you must re-activate the environment after running this command!):

 .. code-block:: bash